top of page

 WHAT DOES IT AFFECT?

-We would love all members of the church family who have made All Saints’ their spiritual home to be counted on the Electoral Roll.
+We would love all members of the church family who have made All Saints’ or St. Andrew's their spiritual home to be counted on the Electoral Roll.

 bottom of page